MoonshotAI/zsh-kimi-cli/README.md

 ## Usage

-- Press `Ctrl-K` in Zsh to start talking to Kimi CLI.
+- Press `Ctrl-X` in Zsh to start talking to Kimi CLI.
-- Press `Ctrl-K` again to exit Kimi CLI mode.
+- Press `Ctrl-X` again to exit Kimi CLI mode.

 ## Requirements